 8. Eastern Red Cedar

 Contrary to White Cedars, Red Cedars are found in gravelly and rocky soils of Southern Wisconsin.
 This tree is known to provide shelter for the robin, chipping sparrow, junco, and several types of warblers.
 On top of several bird types, they also attract eastern chipmunks, white-footed mice and deer.

 9. Beech Trees

 Surviving in a cool, moist environment near Lake Michigan, Beech trees offer a beautiful appearance in fall.
 They attract a variety of wildlife as their nuts are the perfect food.
 Animals included are squirrels, chipmunks, bears, porcupines, grouse, and many songbirds like blue jays, chickadees, and blackbirds.

 10. Black Walnut Tree

-Towering around 100 feet, the Black Walnut tree makes for a great cavity and den tree despite the thick and course bark.
-Animals such as foxes, gray squirrels and red-bellied woodpeckers crack open the nuts to get at the nutmeat.
+Towering around 100 feet, the Black Walnut tree makes for a great cavity and den tree despite the thick and coarse bark.
+Animals such as foxes, gray squirrels, and red-bellied woodpeckers crack open the nuts to get at the nutmeat.
 Squirrels specifically bury the nuts in the fall and make use of them in early spring after the ground has thawed.